 Date-Time TBA

-Prerequisite Digital Art Class I - Fall semester.
-B1 - C1 students
+Prerequisite: Digital Art Class I - Fall semester

 Digital Art Class Part II is a continuation of Fall's Digital Art Part 1

-In this course, students will continue to expand their ability to communicate through Digital Art and make Art with a concentration in free Apps including Google Draw, Google Sites, Pixlr/e, and SumoPaint along with many others.
+In this course, students will continue to expand their ability to communicate through digital art and make art with a concentration in free programs ("apps") including Google Draw, Google Sites, Pixlr/e, and SumoPaint along with many others.
 Students will learn how to utilize digital art to communicate messaging in real world applications.

 B1 - C1 students